 Each feeling is a clue into what is going on in your heart.

 Let them come and go, paying attention to what they are telling you about yourself but not reacting to them.

 Encourage others to do the same.

-You can set a powerful healing example for others by allowing yourself to feel with freedom and authenticity.
+You can set a powerful healing example for others by allowing yourself to feel freedom and authenticity.

-Knowing what is really going on in your heart under the layers of feelings will help you know what to do next.
+Knowing what is going on in your heart under the layers of feelings will help you know what to do next.